hreis/ecoleta/README.md

 This project is under the license [MIT](./LICENSE).

-Made with love by Thiago Marinho 👋🏽 [Get in Touch!](Https://www.linkedin.com/in/hreis/)
+Made with love by Hugo Reis 👋 [Get in Touch!](Https://www.linkedin.com/in/hreis/)